rangulvers/Wiki_Graph/README.md

 **Example**: After finding "Harry Potter → Laptop", future searches can reuse segments like "Harry Potter → Alfonso Cuarón" or "Apple Inc. → Laptop"

+## 📤 Social Media Sharing

+Share your discoveries with a single click!
+The sharing feature captures your complete path visualization and generates ready-to-post content.

+### Features
+- **📸 Auto Screenshot**: Captures canvas with all paths, stats, and branded watermark
+- **📱 Native Sharing**:
+  - Mobile: Opens native share sheet (Twitter, LinkedIn, Messages, etc.)
+  - Desktop: Downloads image + copies text to clipboard
+- **✍️ Smart Text Generation**: Auto-creates share text with stats
+  - Example: *"I found 3 paths between 'NBA' and 'Taylor Swift' on Wikipedia!
+4 hops, 156 pages checked.
+Check it out at https://wikigraph.up.railway.app"*
+- **🔄 Multi-Platform Support**:
+  - Web Share API for mobile devices
+  - Clipboard API with legacy fallback
+  - Modal popup if clipboard fails
+- **🎨 Branded Watermark**: Subtle "wikigraph.up.railway.app" branding on screenshots

+### How to Use
+1. Run a search and view results
+2. Click the **Share** button in the top-right of the stats overlay
+3. On mobile: Select your preferred app from the share sheet
+4. On desktop: Image downloads and text copies to clipboard
+5. Post to social media with your screenshot and caption!

 ## 🌐 Deployment

 Push to GitHub and connect to Railway - auto-deployment configured via `railway.json` and `Procfile`.